 A petition is a request by a group of citizens for Parliament to take action to solve a particular problem.
-It is the oldest and most direct way that citizens can draw attention to a problem and ask Parliament to help them.
+It is one of the oldest and most direct ways that citizens can draw attention to a problem and ask Parliament to help them.
 The Australian Parliament receives many petitions each year on many different subjects.

 Form and content

 In the House of Representatives, a petition can be presented on paper or electronically.
 To be accepted it must follow the standing orders of the House and be about something the House is responsible for.
 It also must be clear what the petition is asking the House to do.
 The petition must be addressed to the Speaker of the House of Representatives and members of parliament.
 It cannot promote anything illegal, contain offensive language or be longer than 250 words.

 A petition to the Senate may also be presented on paper or electronically, and must follow the Senate standing orders.
 It must be addressed to the whole Senate and contain a request for action written in respectful language.
 A senator must present a petition to the Senate on behalf of the petitioners and it must be certified by the Clerk as being in accordance with the standing orders.

 Presentation to the Parliament

 The Senate and House of Representatives each have rules about how a petition can be presented to the Parliament.